Tureiti Moxon: Career

 Since 2002, Moxon has been the managing director of primary health provider Te Kōhao Health, a health, education, social and justice service provider in Hamilton servicing the wider Waikato region.
 She has grown it from 1,500 enrolled individual members to 8,400, and a staff of 234.

 In 2005, she and others applied to the Waitangi Tribunal, challenging inequities suffered by Māori in the public health system and seeking access to health data.
 In 2019, in response to the claim, a Waitangi Tribunal report said the Crown was to set up a stand-alone Māori health agency, and consider compensation for failing to improve Māori health over the past 20 years.
 By failing to set up and run the primary health system in a way that reduced the gap between Maori and non-Maori health outcomes.

 In 2021, Moxon called for the elimination of state care of children (tamariki) for not upholding Māori self-determination (tino rangatiratanga) over their families (whānau).
 She has said the Crown should consider compensating families who have been punished and traumatised by state intervention.
 Instead she called for Māori structures to provide the support to families where needed.
 In her capacity as NUMA chair she also said, "Given that 60 to 70 per cent of children in State care are Māori, National Urban Māori Authority continues to advocate that 60 to 70 per cent of the resources should go to Māori.

 In September 2021, the interim Māori Health Authority was formed with Moxon as a board member.

 In November 2022, an independent panel was appointed by the Police Commissioner, to investigate racism in the New Zealand Police, with Moxon as one of the panel members.

 Politics

 Moxon stood as the Māori Party candidate for the Hamilton West electorate at the 2005 general election, gaining 379 votes to finish fifth in a 10-candidate race.
 At that election, she was ranked 25th on the Māori Party list, and was consequently not elected.

 In 2009, Moxon was the Māori Party electorate co-chair for the Tainui electorate.

 In the 2013 local-body elections, Moxon stood as an independent candidate for the Hamilton City Council for one of six seats representing the West Ward.
 Out of 23 candidates she finished 12th, with 3081 votes.

 In the 2020 general election, Moxon was a list candidate for the Māori Party, with a ranking of 11.
 With the Māori Party winning 1.2% of the vote, she was not elected to Parliament.

+During the 2023 New Zealand general election, Moxon was a list candidate for Te Pāti Māori and was ranked 20th place on the party list.
+Due to her low ranking, she was not elected into Parliament.

+In December 2023, Moxon and Janice Kuka filed a claim with the Waitangi Tribunal challenging the Government's plans to dissolve Te Aka Whai Ora (Māori Health Authority), claiming it constituted a breach of the Treaty of Waitangi.